judovana/FlashBalknaTestPlugin/README.md

 # FlashBalknaTestPlugin
 Exemplar plugin for FlashBalknaModel:
+Plugin can be zip/jar file downloaded from net (or created by you) or any directory inside your plugin(see a bit lower) directory containing the files organized in same way.
 Each plugin consists from  trainingsXXX.xml, exercisesXXX.xml and cyclesXXX.xml  and optional images.
 Ideally saved in directory org/fbb/balkna/data as demonstrated in this example:
 └── org
     └── fbb
         └── balkna